Data Tables

 Step 4: Add a table

 Select the cell range that contains your information.
-All the rows and columns you need to have in your information table should be included.
+Your information table should include all the rows and columns you need.

 Go to the "Insert" tab on the Excel ribbon and click the "Table" button.
-A dialogue box will show up as a result.
+A dialogue box will appear.

 If your information contains column headings, which is advised, make sure the "My table has headers" option is chosen within the dialogue box.
 These headers will serve as the column names in your information table in Excel.